RDFLib/rdfextras/docs/intro_querying.rst

     import rdfextras
     rdfextras.registerplugins()

-Create an rdflib Graph
+Create an RDFLib Graph
 ======================
-You might parse some files into a new graph (see above) or open an on-disk rdflib store.
+You might parse some files into a new graph or open an on-disk RDFLib store.

 .. code-block:: python